tzietkowski/socket_server_client/README.md

-# 002_Socket_app
+# 003_Socket_app

-First project with socket in python
+Second project with socket in python